-Liam Thorp of the Liverpool Echo and Reach PLC (formerly Trinity Mirror – who changed their name after they were caught up to their necks in #phonehacking – remember that?) …Here he is, lazily attacking “conspiracy theorists”.
+Liam Thorp, political editor of the Liverpool Echo and Reach PLC (formerly Trinity Mirror – who changed their name after they were caught up to their necks in criminal #phonehacking – remember that?) …Here he is, lazily attacking “conspiracy theorists”.

 20th October UPDATE

-Here’s why Liam Thorp stopped the public from commenting on his woeful, woeful bilge:
+Look at the REAMS of positive public comments here.
+Fearful of exposure, this is why cowardly Liam Thorp stopped the public from commenting on his woeful, printed bilge:

 My personal favourite of all these great comments is: